โš—๏ธAnalytical Chemistry

 UV-Visible Spectrophotometer

-• Measures electronic transitions—electrons jumping between molecular orbitals when absorbing UV or visible light (190–800 nm range)
+• Measures electronic transitions: electrons jump between molecular orbitals when absorbing UV or visible light (190โ€“800 nm range).

 Infrared (IR) Spectrometer

-• Detects molecular vibrations—stretching and bending of bonds produce characteristic absorption bands in the IR region
+• Detects molecular vibrations: stretching and bending of bonds produce characteristic absorption bands in the IR region.

 Nuclear Magnetic Resonance (NMR) Spectrometer

-• Exploits nuclear spin states—nuclei like 1H^1\text{H} and 13C^{13}\text{C} absorb radiofrequency radiation in a magnetic field
+• Exploits nuclear spin states: nuclei like 1H^1\text{H} and 13C^{13}\text{C} absorb radiofrequency radiation when placed in a strong magnetic field.
+The frequency absorbed depends on each nucleus's electronic environment.

 Mass Spectrometry: Molecular Identification Through Mass-to-Charge Analysis

 Mass spectrometry ionizes molecules and separates them based on their mass-to-charge ratio (m/zm/z).
-Unlike spectroscopy, MS doesn't require light absorption—it directly measures molecular mass and fragmentation patterns.
+Unlike spectroscopy, MS doesn't require light absorption.
+It directly measures molecular mass and fragmentation patterns.

 Mass Spectrometer